 By April, the Pacific Command was actively involved in planning and a 10-15 man PACOM planning team was working with JSOC.
 Gordon also recalled a special KH satellite mission being tasked to collect on the suspect camp.
 A scale model of the camp was constructed at the Navy Yard and brought down to Fort Bragg where a "facsimile" model was made.
 He specifically recalled that overhead photography could make out what was written on a large sign over the entrance of the camp.
 He thought it said something in Laotion like "Through your labors, you will be free."

-Gordon remembered that an interagency meeting was held in April JSOC, JCS, CIA, and NSA attended.
+Gordon remembered that an interagency meeting was held in April remember the CIA official. but

-. commander of JSOC, told his CIA : he "wanted round eyes to look at was mounted.
-Gordon could not remember the CIA official, but said be the beat here
+JSOC, JCS, CIA, and NSA attended. commander of JSOC, told his CIA: he "wanted round eyes to look at was mounted.
+Gordon could not